jamesPBradley/JamesBradley/README.md

 ## Lessons Learned:

 This project was a great opportunity to hone my CSS.
 While building, I wasn't entirely happy with the static nature of the buttons and images.
 So I spent more time playing with the hover pseudoclass and transitions.
 I am pleased with the results.
-The hover transitions on the project thumnbails in particular were fun to watch come into fruition.
+The hover transitions on the project thumbnails in particular were fun to watch come alive.